Azure/api-management-self-hosted-gateway-ingress/Ingress+Cloud/readme.md

 # Kubernetes Ingress and Cloud confguration in Self-Hosted Gateway

-This is continuation from `Ingress Only` walkthrough where API Management Self-hosted gateway was deployed and configured to read Ingress rules in Kubernetes cluster.
-If you are starting clean, please execute following commands to get to the latest state:
+This is a continuation of the [Ingress Only](../Ingress-only) walkthrough where an API Management Self-hosted gateway was deployed and configured to read Ingress rules in a Kubernetes cluster.
+If you are starting clean, please execute the following commands to get to the latest state:

 ```
 kubectl create namespace gw